-We realized a consolidated net income attributable to common stockholders of approximately \$0.2 million for the three months ended September 30, 2011 and incurred a consolidated net loss attributable to common stockholders of approximately \$0.5 million for the three months ended September 30, 2010.
-We incurred a consolidated net loss attributable to common stockholders of approximately \$1.1 million and \$2.5 million for the nine months ended September 30, 2011 and 2010, respectively.
-As of September 30, 2011, our accumulated deficit totaled \$48.2 million.
+We realized a consolidated net loss attributable to common stockholders of approximately \$0.4 million and \$1.1 million for the three months ended March 31, 2012 and 2011 respectively.
 We expect to continue to incur significant expenses as we expand our operations, including increased expenses for research and development, sales and marketing, manufacturing, finance and accounting personnel and expenses associated with being a public company.
 We may also grow our business in part through acquisitions of additional companies and complementary technologies which could cause us to incur greater than anticipated transaction expenses, amortization or write-offs of intangible assets and other acquisition-related expenses.
 As a result, we expect to incur net losses for the foreseeable future, and these losses could be substantial.
+At a certain level, continued net losses could impair our ability to comply with NASDAQ continued listing standards, as described further below.